Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Preliminary

 An \textbf{influence propagation instance} records the entire process of influence spread from a given seed set in the network, capturing all influence activations.
 An \textbf{influence activation} between two users can be represented as a directed edge $(u \rightarrow v)$, indicating that user $u$ successfully influences user $v$ in the process.
 Accordingly, an influence propagation instance can be defined as a directed graph $G_D^i = (V_D^i, E_D^i)$, where $V_D^i$ represents the set of users and $E_D^i$ represents all influence activations.
 Note that $V_D^i \subseteq V$.
 The $M$ propagation instances can be represented as a graph set $\mathcal{G}_D = \{ G^1_D, G^2_D, \dots, G^M_D \}$.
 Besides, we name a $G_D^i$ as a propagation graph.

-We assume a diffusion model has unknown diffusion parameters, and only $M$ propagation instances are available.
-We aim to infer user influence from these instances to solve the IM problem in a given social network, alleviating the constraint of diffusion models.
-This is practical, as real-world product promotion often depends on the propagation history of similar products.
+By learning from influence propagation instances, we can solve the IM problem in a diffusion model agnostic manner.
+This is practical in reality, for example, product promotion often relies on the propagation history of similar products.

-\textbf{Assumption 2: The influence spread characteristics of influential users can be effectively captured through hyperbolic representations.}

-Hyperbolic space itself is an embedding space with inherent hierarchical properties~\cite{TPAMI2021_peng_survey}.
-Nodes closer to the origin are considered to have higher hierarchy levels, while those farther away exhibit lower hierarchy levels.
-We found that this structural characteristic aligns well with the distribution of social influence in the real-world propagation process on social networks, where most users have low influence, and only a small fraction are highly influential.
-If users can be embedded into appropriate positions in hyperbolic space based on their influence levels, the properties of the mapping representations can be leveraged to efficiently select seed users.

-Therefore, in this work, we leverage hyperbolic representation learning to capture influence characteristics in both the social network and propagation instances.
-This enables us to effectively estimate influence spread without relying on an explicit diffusion model.
-We introduce the technical details in Section~\ref{sec:method} and demonstrate its effectiveness through extensive experiments in Section~\ref{sec:experiments}.
-Before that, we provide a brief introduction to hyperbolic geometry.